News

 Booking a partner airline using Avios

 However, the partner airline may not release tickets on its own site until later.
-For example, American Airlines only allows you to book 335 days in advance, so by using BA, you are getting access to flights 20 days before their customers.
+For example, American Airlines only allows you to book 335 days in advance on their website, so by using BA, you are getting access to flights 20 days before their customers.

-If you’re looking to use your Avios points to book directly with an airline then you have two options:
+If you’re looking to use your Avios points to book directly with an airline (like Qatar, Finnair, Iberia or Air Lingues) then you have two options:

 1. Book via British Airways

 If you book via BA, you will be subject to the 355-day rule.
-If you book via the partner, you will be subject to their rules.
+If you book through a partner, you will be subject to their terms and conditions.

 AirlineReward seats available (days)